tyler-mitchell22/Momentum-ETF/README.md

 # Momentum ETF Strategy

 ## Overview
 This repository is an implementation of a momentum-based ETF strategy that selects stocks from the NYSE based on risk-adjusted momentum.
-The strategy shows comparable results with the S&P 500 (SPY) from the 2013-2020, and shows significant out performance post-pandemic.
+The strategy shows comparable results with the S&P 500 (SPY) from 2013-2020, and shows significant out performance post-pandemic.

 ## Strategy Methodology
 The strategy follows these key steps: